island-lang/island-lang.github.io/README.md

 I create a blueprint for a room.
 It starts out completely empty.

 I put two boxes in the room.
-I constrain them with types, for example, I say the first box can contain only a doll, and the second can only contain a picture.
+I constrain them with types, for example, I say the first box can only contain a doll, and the second can only contain a picture.

 Now I create a secondary room.
 The secondary room starts out empty as well.

-I put two new boxes in the second room.
+I put two boxes in the second room.

 I declare that the first box is _semantically equivalent_ to the first box in the first room.
-Same for the second box and and second box in the first room.
+Same for the second box and the second box in the first room.

 In the second room, I introduce a rule that says that if box 1 gets a doll, box 2 would automatically receive a picture of that doll.
 I don't set up any other rules (that is, if box 2 receives a picture, nothing special necessarily happens in box 1).

-I use the second room blueprint the generate a new virtual room from it.
+I use the second room blueprint to generate a new virtual room.
 I put a doll in the first box.
 A picture of that doll appears in the second box.

-I use the first room blueprint and generate a new virtual room from it.
+I use the first room blueprint and generate a new virtual room.
 I put a doll in the first box.
 A picture of that doll appears in the second box as well!

 ### Context embedding metaphor

-I create a room blueprint.
+I create a blueprint for a room.
 I add all sorts of boxes to it.

 I create a secondary room blueprint and add all sorts of boxes to it.

 Now I also add another, very special kind of box to the second room.
 This special box is actually a container for an entire room!
 I set the blueprint for the room in the box to be the first room's blueprint.

-Now I can freely set rules that involve boxes inside of the room that's nested within the box, as if these boxes were a part of the outer room.
+Now I can freely set rules that involve the boxes that reside inside of the room that's nested within the box, as if these boxes were a part of the outer room.

 ### Recursive context embedding metaphor